 Applying a Population Health Framework in a Physical Therapist Practice

-NOTE: This is a free webinar and there are NO CEUs awarded.
+NOTE: This is a free course and NO CEUs are awarded.

 This session will start the learner through the paradigm shift that begins to occur in critical thinking when rehabilitation for individuals is replaced with thinking about the health of their communities and populations.
 The course will provide an overview of population health frameworks and their applications in the profession of physical therapy using an interconnected ecological model to demonstrate a more global view of health determinants and how physical therapists might influence them.
 The focus of this initial webinar will be on actions physical therapists can take at the individual level, preparing the professional’s thinking to ultimately focus on actions taken at the family, community and societal levels to be covered in future offerings.